oANWCHo/Project-kine/README.md

 <img src="https://github.com/user-attachments/assets/acaf53b8-bf32-4a9d-8935-3f11097b84c2" width="600">

-The palm of hand is cylindrical shape with radius 1.5 meters and length 0.5 meters.
+The palm of the hand is cylindrical in shape with a radius of 1.5 meters and a length of 0.5 meters.

-Each finger segments of index finger, middle finger, ring finger and pinky finger has 1 meter length.
-And each finger segments of thumb has 0.6 meter length.
+Each finger segment of the index finger, middle finger, ring finger, and pinky finger has 1 meter length.
+Each finger segment of the thumb has a 0.6-meter length.

-Transformation of MCP joint of each finger to Center of the palm is the following
+Transformation of the MCP joint of each finger to the Center of the palm is the following.

 $T_{MCP.pinky} = T_x(1.2)T_y(0.4)$